Woodlee-Ewing Residence Hall

 This building is designed suite-style to accommodate two students per room, with every two rooms having a connecting bathroom.
 Each room's built-in furniture is arranged to provide two private study centers.
 All rooms are tiled and individually climate-controlled.
 Lounges, a kitchen area, a laundry room, storage facilities and a resident director's apartment complement the 87 student rooms.

-Meet Woodlee-Ewing Resident Director Jon Slater and his staff here.
+Meet Woodlee-Ewing Resident Director Kevin Anderson and his staff here.

 Quick Facts about Woodlee-Ewing

 Residence rooms: 87, seven rooms have private restrooms